-Sark is the smallest of the Channel Islands, and, despite being Crown Property, is ruled by a Seigneur (feudal lord of manor).
+Sark was the last feudal territory in Europe until its constitution was reformed in 2008.
 It is a mere 3 miles long and 2 miles wide, the north and south parts being almost separate islands joined only by a narrow strip of land.
 Mervyn Peak described the outline of Sark as being "wasp waisted" in his novel set on the island, "Mr Pye".

 The lighthouse, which stands on Point Robert in the north east of the island, was built by Trinity House in 1913.
 The light is elevated at 65 metres above sea level giving an indication of the steep rocky nature of the coastline which makes landing on the island almost impossible apart from at the tiny stone harbour at Le Creux.

 The white, octagonal tower of the lighthouse rises from the flat roofed service rooms and dwellings, the whole complex clinging to the steep face of the cliff which rises high above.
 The only means of access to the lighthouse is a flight of steps down from the top of the cliff.
 The buildings, which are made of stone and surrounded by a high retaining wall, are of the sort usually found at onshore stations however Sark is classed as a rock lighthouse.
 The main function of the station is to guide vessels, passing through the Channel Islands, away from the pinnacle of Blanchard Rock, several miles to the east of Point Robert.